-Many people also seem to think that general anesthesia is only administered by nurses, or even the hospital porter - a sort of surgical appendage, doing only what the surgeon wants, and when the surgeon wants it.
-Many people even believe general anesthesia and death to be similar conditions - accordingly, general anesthesia is considered an extremely dangerous condition indeed.
-I will discuss these perceptions, as well as some of the lesser known consequences of general anesthesia.
+Many people also seem to think that general anesthesia is only administered by nurses, the hospital porter, or some semi-ignorant person — administered by a sort of surgical appendage, doing only what the surgeon wants, and when the surgeon wants it.
+Many people even believe general anesthesia and death to be similar conditions — accordingly, general anesthesia is considered by many to be an extremely dangerous condition indeed.
+This is really strange, because these same people believe this “dangerous” general anesthesia to be administered by some semi-ignorant and submissive underdog.

 An anesthesiologist is a person who has studied medicine, and is qualified as a medical practitioner.
 For all manner of reasons, some of these newly qualified doctors decide to specialize in the field of anesthesiology, just as other newly qualified doctors decide to become surgeons, radiologists, internists, cardiologists, psychiatrists, venerologists, etc. The duration of the specialization in anesthesiology varies from one country to another, usually lasting from three to five years, at the end of which the aspiring anesthesiologist must complete a difficult examination in all aspects of the field of anesthesiology.